Jay Pond-Jones

-Television & advertising
+Television and advertising

 Pond-Jones began his career in advertising at D'Arcy Masius Benton & Bowles, before starting his own agency.
 In 1986, Pond-Jones co-wrote an advert for Colgate featuring a group of children singing an alternative version of the Madness hit "Baggy Trousers".
 The advert was seen as groundbreaking but had to be pre-approved by the band.
 Pond-Jones said, "Many years later ...
 I found out how they actually quite liked it.
-Even now, Carl from the band introduces me to people as “the bloke who did the Colgate ad”."
+Even now, Carl from the band introduces me to people as “the bloke who did the Colgate ad"."

 During the 1990s, he worked at both GGT and HHCL.
 While working across the agencies, Pond-Jones was involved in many well-known advertising campaigns, including the "fcuk" campaign which he co-created and Holsten Pils' award-winning "asshole" ad, starring Denis Leary.
 The Holsten Pils ad won awards at Cannes Lions International Festival of Creativity in 1996.
 During the same year, Pond-Jones worked on Imperial Leather's campaign to focus on a more luxurious image, including a range of adverts featuring Paul Merton.
 A year later, Pond-Jones worked with comedian Jack Dee to produce a range of adverts for John Smiths.

 Pond-Jones joined HHCL in 2000 as a Creative Director, where he created a campaign Guinness amid dwindling sales, which starred Lee "Scratch" Perry.
 In 2003, he was one of the creators of Flipside TV, which aired on Channel 4.
 For the majority of the show's 130 episodes, it was presented by Richard Bacon.
 The show was noted for bringing new comedy talent to the screen including Alan Carr and Modern Toss.
 The series was one of the first reality tv series of its kind, with three celebrities sitting with the host and reviewing TV shows.
 After the show finished a number of years later, other shows were based on the format.
 Gogglebox has since become the best-known TV show to use the format, with The Guardian describing Gogglebox as "a bit of a rip-off of the 00s, Richard Bacon-fronted series Flipside TV."